South Korea extending ballistic missile range to counter North's threat

 North Korea's state media said last year that leader Kim Jong Un had supervised a drill of "super-precision" drone attacks on a simulated South Korean target.

 Although the North has one of the world's largest standing armies, much of its equipment consists of antiquated Soviet-era designs.
-It has focused resources on developing nuclear and long-range missile programmes.
+It has focused resources on developing nuclear and long-range missile programs.

 (Reporting by Jack Kim; Editing by Clarence Fernandez)